BoringKraken/HA-Smart-Dumb-Appliances/README.md

-# HA-Smart-Dumb-Appliances
-HA: Smart Dumb Appliances
+#Smart Dumb Appliance

-Smart Dumb Appliance is a custom integration for Home Assistant designed to monitor the energy usage of various appliances, such as washing machines, dishwashers, and even coffee makers, if they have a Home assistant compatible smart plug connected to them that monitors energy usage.
-This integration allows you to track when these appliances start and finish, calculate their electricity costs, and provide service reminders.
+Smart Dumb Appliance is a custom integration for Home Assistant designed to monitor the energy usage of various appliances like washing machines, dishwashers, and even coffee makers.
+This integration allows you to track when these appliances start and finish, calculate electricity costs using a dynamic cost per kilowatt-hour, and provide service reminders.

 ## Features

-- **Monitor Appliance Start/End**: Automatically detect when appliances start and stop based on energy usage.
+- **Monitor Appliance Start/End**: Automatically detect when appliances turn on and off based on energy usage.
+- **Dynamic Cost Calculation**: Use a Home Assistant Number helper to adjust and reflect current energy costs.
 - **Configure Dead Zones and Debounce**: Set thresholds to avoid false triggers.
-- **Cost Calculation**: Calculate how much each appliance costs to run using configurable kWh pricing.
-- **Service Reminders**: Get notified after a set number of uses for maintenance tasks.
+- **Service Reminders**: Notify after a set number of uses for maintenance tasks.
-- **UI Configuration**: Easily configure within Home Assistant's UI.
+- **UI Configuration**: Configure easily within Home Assistant's UI.

 ## Installation

 ### Prerequisites

+- Ensure you have Home Assistant with Supervisor/Docker capabilities.
 - HACS (Home Assistant Community Store) installed for easy management.

 ### Installation Steps

-1. **Via HACS:**
+1. **Via HACS**:
-    - Open the HACS tab in your Home Assistant interface.
+    - Open the HACS tab in Home Assistant.
     - Go to "Integrations" and click the "+" button.
     - Search for 'Smart Dumb Appliance' and install it.

-2. **Manual Installation:**
+2. **Manual Installation**:
     - Download or clone this repository.
     - Copy the `smart_dumb_appliance` directory into the `custom_components` directory in your Home Assistant configuration directory.
     - Restart Home Assistant.

 ## Configuration

+### Create a Number Helper

+1. Navigate to "Configuration" > "Helpers" in Home Assistant.
+2. Click "Add Helper" and choose "Number".
+3. Configure the name, icon, minimum, maximum, and step.
+Note the entity ID (e.g., `input_number.energy_cost_per_kwh`).

-### Using Home Assistant UI
+### Configure the Integration Using the UI

 1. Navigate to "Configuration" > "Devices & Services".
 2. Click "Add Integration" and search for "Smart Dumb Appliance".
-3. Follow the prompts to set up each appliance you wish to monitor:
+3. Follow prompts:
-   - Enter a name for the appliance.
+   - Enter appliance name.
-   - Provide the sensor entity ID (e.g., `sensor.washing_machine_energy`).
+   - Provide sensor entity ID (e.g., `sensor.washing_machine_energy`).
+   - Provide entity ID for cost helper.
-   - Configure optional parameters like dead zone, debounce time, and kWh pricing.
+   - Configure additional parameters like dead zones, debounce time.

 ### Configuration Options

-- **Name**: The display name for the appliance.
+- **Name**: Display name for the appliance.
-- **Sensor Entity ID**: The sensor providing energy data (must be preconfigured in Home Assistant).
+- **Sensor Entity ID**: Sensor providing energy data.
-- **Dead Zone**: Energy threshold below which the appliance is considered off.
+- **Dead Zone**: Energy threshold below which the appliance is off.
-- **Debounce Time**: Wait period to confirm state changes.
+- **Debounce Time**: Time to confirm state changes.
-- **Cost Per kWh**: Rate used for calculating usage cost.
+- **Cost Helper Entity ID**: Used for calculating usage cost.
-- **Service Reminder**: Use count before a maintenance reminder is issued.
+- **Service Reminder**: Use count for maintenance reminders.

 ## Usage

-- Once set up, the integration will monitor the energy usage of your configured appliances.
-- Check the status of each appliance through your Home Assistant dashboard.
+- Monitor appliance status via the Home Assistant dashboard.
-- Receive service reminders in Home Assistant notifications.
+- Receive maintenance reminders through Home Assistant notifications.

 ## Troubleshooting

-- Ensure the energy sensors are correctly set up and report accurate values.
+- Verify energy sensors provide accurate values.
-- Verify the Home Assistant logs (`Configuration` > `Logs`) for any error messages related to this integration.
+- Check Home Assistant logs (`Configuration` > `Logs`) for error messages related to this integration.

 ## Support